rstacruz/cheatsheets/README.md

-# Rico's cheatsheets
+# Devhints

-> Collection of web development cheatsheets
+> TL;DR for developer documentation - a ridiculous collection of cheatsheets

 <br>